danielsaidi/SwiftUIKit/Readmes/Views.md

 ## LazyNavigationLink

-Lazy navigation links can be used to improve performance, e.g. when you have many of then.
+This navigation link can be used to improve performance, e.g. when you have many of then.
 The destination is wrapped in a `LazyView`, which resolves its body upon presentation.

 ## LazyView

-Lazy views can be used to improve performance, since the view body is resolved first when the view is presented.
+This view can be used to improve performance, since the view body is resolved first when the view is presented.

+## MinWidthButton

+This button type applies a min width to it's wrapped content.

 ## MultilineTextField